 We are a family-run business, founded at the turn of the 21st century by Arnold Johnson.
-Arnold's initial passion for insects began in the 1950s with the collection and identification of butterflies.
-At the age of 16 this interest developed into a desire to breed British butterflies, firstly as a hobby and from the 1980s on a small commercial scale.
+Arnold's passion for insects began in the 1950s with the collection and identification of butterflies.
+At the age of 16 he began to breed British butterflies, firstly as a hobby and from the 1980s on a small commercial scale.

 Our aim is to provide a wide range of competitively priced, high quality, effective netting cages and traps for beginners and enthusiasts, schools and educationalists, and for professional researchers.